react-native-google-signin/google-signin/README.md

 - Size.Standard: icon with 'Sign in'.
 Recommended size of 230 x 48.
 - Size.Wide: icon with 'Sign in with Google'.
 Recommended size of 312 x 48.

+Default: `Size.Standard`.
+Given the `size` prop you pass, we'll automatically apply the recommended size, but you can override it by passing the style prop as in `style={{ width, height }}`.

 ##### `color`

 Possible values: